How to Choose a Billing Software System

 System maturity & long‑term viability

-You don’t want to be forced into a change because your billing software vendor went bust.
 Look for a billing and management system tried and tested in the real world, with a reputation for stability as well as long-term plans for improvements and support.

 Cost